7 Sampling

 is the estimated expected value and SE_Xbar

 is the estimated standard error based on the simulation of taking sample proportions for random samples of size \(n=100\).
 Compare this value with the standard deviation for the entire bowl, discovered earlier.
-It is one tenth the size!
+It is one-tenth the size!
 This is not a coincidence: the standard error of \(\overline X\) is equal to the standard deviation of the population (the bowl) divided by the square root of the sample size.
 In the case of sample proportions, the standard error of \(\overline X\) can also be determined using the formula:

 \[SE(\overline X) = \sqrt{\frac{p(1-p)}{n}}\] where \(p\) is the population proportion and \(n\) is the size of our sample.
 This formula shows that the standard error is inversely proportional to the square root of the sample size: as the sample size increases, the standard error decreases.
 In our example, the standard error is